lyteword/chspurgeon-tod/volume-7/psalm-133.md

 d) Realises that everything which renders one in any way superior to another is the gift of God.

-2\.Distributes of its abundance to the needy: Ac 4:32-37.
+2\.
+Distributes of its abundance to the needy: Ac 4:32-37.

 a) The wealthy to the poor: 1Jo 3:17.